|Aqueduct||110.54||115.52||114.42||Attributable to Hera: 91% of the bill’s total|

-Since 2012, Arera has been responsible for the regulation of the water service.
+Since 2012, ARERA has been responsible for the regulation of the water service.
 It first of all set up a provisional tariff method for the 2012-2013 period and subsequently a permanent tariff method for 2014-2015, later updated for 2016-2019.
-The 2015 tariffs were approved by Aeegsi with resolution 433/2014/R/idr of 7 August 2014; those for 2016 and 2017 with resolution 715/2016/R/idr of 1 December 2016.
+The 2018 tariffs have been approved by ARERA for each area it serves.
 The tariffs approved in the various years also include the balances from previous years, determined in compliance with the rules of the tariff method.

-Average expenditure for the integrated water service varies among the areas Hera serves since it depends on the specific structure of the water supply sources of the various areas, due to the availability of water resources and to the proximity of the withdrawal source.
+Average expenditure for the integrated water service varies among the areas Hera serves since it depends on the specific structure of the water supply sources of the various areas, due to the availability of water resources and to the distance from the withdrawal source.

-- 2017 was also the year in which some important measures were implemented, launched by Arera, on issues already anticipated in previous years.
+- in 2018 ARERA continued the measures taken in previous years.
 In particular, resolutions were passed on the regulation of water service tariff structures, which in the near future will be geared towards implementing the per capita tariff, recognizing a water bonus for disadvantaged users, and initiating technical quality monitoring by identifying minimum standards and the related reward/penalty mechanisms.
-These resolutions, adopted during 2017, will take effect from 2018;
+These resolutions, adopted during 2018, will take effect from 2019.

-The matter of arrears management is still open, and the final measure is expected from Arera in early 2018.
+The matter of arrears management is still open, and the final measure is expected from ARERA in early 2019.